selflein/selflein.github.io/_posts/2022-11-18-diffusion_practical_guide.md

 ---
 layout: post
-title: "Practical guide to Diffusion models"
+title: "A practical guide to Diffusion models"
 subtitle: "Implementation of a simple diffusion model on a toy dataset."
 tags: [Generative models, Deep Learning]
 image:
 ---
 The motivation of this blog post is to provide a intuition and a practical guide to train a (simple) diffusion model {% cite sohl2015deep --file diffusion_practical_guide %} together with the respective code leveraging PyTorch.
 If you are interested in a more mathematical description with proofs I can highly recommend {% cite luoUnderstandingDiffusionModels2022a --file diffusion_practical_guide %}.

+## Diffusion
 In general, the goal of a diffusion model is to be able to generate novel data after being trained on data points of that distribution.

-Here, let's consider a simple 2D toy dataset provided by scikit-learn to make this example as simple as possible:
+Here, let's consider a simple 2D toy dataset provided by `scikit-learn` to make this example as simple as possible:

 {% include image.html url="../assets/img/diffusion_practical_guide_files/dataset.png" description="Figure 1: Two Moons toy dataset used for our experiments." width="50%" %}